Get in Sync with Your Gym’s Sales Team

 Closing a sale is not the easiest part of business for any company but is a vital function and the lifeblood of your club’s success.
 In the fitness industry, we tend to focus most of our energy on attracting, maintaining, and motivating members.
 To do this well, we also need an equal amount of energy to build, support, and encourage the sales team members who keep the gyms full.

-- Goal setting – Set goals that are reachable yet competitive.
+- Set goals that are attainable yet competitive.
 Sales teams are driven by the desire to be good and get results.
 Whether daily, weekly, or monthly, set team goals and individual goals.

-- Learn – Get to know your team and listen.
+- Get to know your team and listen.
 The sales team looks up to the sales managers and owners for inspiration and support.
 They also look to them to understand their needs and emotions.
-Learn about the individuals who make up the team by talking about their life outside of work and what they enjoy (this also helps build individual reward schemes).
+Learn about the individuals who make up the team by talking about their life outside of work and what they enjoy.

 Spotting the Sales Slump

 Sales have highs and lows, and at some point, every salesperson hits a wall.
-For a sales manager, the ability to spot signs of demotivation, react and re-route before numbers and moral begin to slump is critical.
+For a sales manager, the ability to spot signs of demotivation, and react and re-route before numbers and morale begin to slump, is critical.
 So how do you know if your gym sales team is at risk?
-Here are some of the signs:
+Here are some signs: